Quasi-Bayes properties of a recursive procedure for mixtures: Introduction

-1. If a researcher uses the recursive procedure (\ref{eq:newton}) as a probabilistic learning rule, that is, she uses (\ref{eq:newton}) as the predictive distribution for the latent parameter $\theta_{n+1}$, given $x_{1:n}$, what probabilistic model is she implicitly assuming for the observable $(X_n)$?
+1. If one uses (\ref{eq:newton}) as a probabilistic learning rule, that is, as the predictive distribution of $\theta_{n+1}$ given $(X_1, \ldots, X_n)$, what statistical model is she implicitly assuming for the observable $(X_n)$?
 Is it an approximation, at least asymptotically, of a Bayesian, exchangeable, mixture model?

+2. As an algorithm, Newton's recursive rule (\ref{eq:newton}) provides only a point estimate of the mixing distribution Instead, a quasi-Bayes method should fully describe the uncertainty through the posterior distribution.
+Can a posterior distribution be provided?

-We prove that the probabilistic model underlying the recursive rule (\ref{eq:newton}) is indeed asymptotically exchangeable.
-More precisely, it implies that the sequence $(X_n)$ is {\em conditionally identically distributed} (c.i.d.) (\cite{Kallenberg88}, \cite{BertiPratelliRigo2004LimThForIID}); roughly speaking, for any $n$, future observations $X_{n+k}, k \geq 1$, are identically distributed, given $X_{1:n}$.
-For stationary sequences, the c.i.d. property is equivalent to exchangeability; in general, a c.i.d. sequence is not exchangeable, but it is such asymptotically.
-This first result says that a researcher using (\ref{eq:newton}) as the predictive rule is implicitly assuming some form of non stationarity in the data, that tends to vanish in the long run.
-A c.i.d. model could actually be the appropriate model in situations where exchangeability is broken by competition, selection or other forms of non stationarity, but the system converges to a stationary, exchangeable steady state.
-If, instead, it is used as an approximation of a honest exchangeable model, it guarantees the minimal property of being asymptotically exchangeable: $ (X_{n+1}, X_{n+2}, \ldots)$ converge in distribution to an exchangeable sequence, say $(Z_n)$.
-See Section \ref{sec:quasi-Bayes}.
+It is well known that the recursive estimate $G_n$ is not invariant to permutations of the observations.
+This means that the underlying probability law is not exchangeable.
+In fact, we show that it implies a weaker form of dependence; namely, the sequence $(X_n)$ is {\em conditionally identically distributed} (c.i.d.; \cite{Kallenberg88}, \cite{BertiPratelliRigo2004LimThForIID}).
+Roughly speaking, for any $n$, future observations $X_{n+k}, k \geq 1$, are identically distributed, given $(X_1, \ldots, X_n)$ (see Section \ref{sec:pred-cid}).
+For stationary sequences, the c.i.d. property is equivalent to exchangeability, while in general, a c.i.d. sequence is only asymptotically exchangeable.
+Therefore, a researcher using (\ref{eq:newton}) as the predictive rule is implicitly assuming some form of non-stationarity in the data, which tends to vanish in the long run.
+A c.i.d. model could be the appropriate model in situations where exchangeability is broken by competition, selection (or other forms of non stationarity), but the system converges to a stationary, exchangeable, steady state.
+We develop this notion in a time-dependent mixture model in Section \ref{sec:estensioni}.
+If, instead, the c.i.d. model is used as an approximation of an exchangeable model, it guarantees the minimal property of being asymptotically exchangeable: informally, for $n$ large, the law of $ (X_{n+1}, X_{n+2}, \ldots)$ is approximately invariant under permutations, and there exists a random distribution, say $\tF$, such that $X_i \mid \tF \approxiid \tF$ for $i>n$, where $\approxiid$ denotes approximately i.i.d.
+Such $\tF$ plays the role of the asymptotic statistical model.